sergueik/powershell_samples/external/wix/basic-eventlog-source-installer/README.md

 ```text
 get-eventlog : No matches found
 ```
-To create event log entries run the supplied program as discussed below.
+To add event log entries run the supplied program as discussed below.

 NOTE: the installer component